tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-t-sql-tuesday-18-a.md

 Welcome to T-SQL Tuesday #18, hosted by Bob Pusateri ([blog][3] | [twitter][4]).
 Bob, thanks for hosting.
 From past experience, I know it takes time and effort.

 Bob asked us to write about something I embraced many years ago: Common Table Expressions (CTEs).
-“Have you ever solved or created a problem by using CTEs?
+"Have you ever solved or created a problem by using CTEs?
 Got a tip, trick, or something nifty to share?
-I'd love to see your posts about any of the above.”
+I'd love to see your posts about any of the above."

 I've used CTEs for many things, but always avoided learning a recursive CTE.
 So, I challenged myself to sit down, find a use for one, write the code for it, and blog it.
 Challenge met.